 - Avoid AWS Cognito Auth: My app already had a different auth system implemented.

 - Avoid generating X.509 certificates for every new iOS client coming online and avoid interfacing with the iOS keychain.

 - A desire for mobile clients to access AWS IoT in the same manner as a backend AWS component would, hence an AWS Cognito Identity Pool was perfect.
 Read why here.

-So, if your use case is similar to mine, read on to find out how to connect your iOS app to AWS IoT quickly and simply.
+So, if your Applications is similar to mine, read on to find out how to connect your iOS app to AWS IoT quickly and simply.